Geographic Information Systems (GIS) Connects Geography with Data

 Because geographic problems require spatial thinking.

 In a GIS, you connect data with geography.
-You understand what belongs where.
-Because you don’t fully understand your data until you see how it relates to other things.
+And you understand what belongs where.
+Because you don’t fully understand your data until you see how it relates to other things in a geographic context.

 What is the definition for GIS?